lorae/american-housing-shortfalls/README.md

     library("renv")
     ```

-    Then initialize the project:
+    Then load all the packages needed for the project:

     ```r
-    renv::init()
+    renv::restore()
     ```

-    At this point, a message will print into the console informing you that this project already has a lockfile.
-    Select option `1: Restore the project from the lockfile`.

-### 📥️ Part B: Download raw data from IPUMS USA
+### Part B: Download raw data from IPUMS USA

 The [IPUMS Terms of Use](https://www.ipums.org/about/terms) precludes us from directly sharing the raw microdata extract, however,
 the data used in this analysis is freely available and simple to download after setting up an IPUMS USA account.
 In this step,